yuri-vashchenko/vaultwarden_backup/README.md

-Backs up vaultwarden files and directories to `tar.xz` archives.
+Backs up vaultwarden files and directories to `tar.xz` archives automatically. `tar.xz` archives can be opened using data compression programs like [7-Zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/).
-Can be set to run automatically.

 Files and directories that are backed up:
 - db.sqlite3